 Level 2 qualifications are recognised by the world's best universities and employers, giving a wide range of options in future education and career, whether they are IGCSE or BTEC certificate.
-Pupils who are awarded grades 9 to 4 GCSE or Distinction or Merit at BTEC are well prepared to follow courses leading to BTEC/ A-Level level 3 ICT with us and provide a good grounding for workplace environments.
+Pupils who are awarded grades 9 to 4 GCSE are well prepared to follow courses leading to BTEC/ A-Level level 3 ICT and provide a good grounding for workplace environments.